ChrisSSocha/ChrisSSocha.github.io/_posts/2014-06-03-GOTO_Chicago_summary.markdown

 *__My take away points:__ Challenge assumptions to cause disruption*

 A lot of businesses are based on assumptions; If we start to question the assumptions, some may no longer hold true, and this is where there is real potential to disrupt big business.
-When Adrian Cockcroft was working at Netlix, they looked at the assumptions being made in the infrastructure world, and realised that some of these assumptions were no longer true.
+When Adrian Cockcroft was working at Netflix, they looked at the assumptions being made in the infrastructure world, and realised that some of these assumptions were no longer true.
 The slide below details average peoples reaction to Netflix's infrastructure transformation to the cloud, and how it evolved over time.

 ![Slide #3]({{ site.url }}/assets/img/goto_speed_and_scale.png "Slide #3")